-- 5.6.
-Meet the Applicant Selection Criteria in these policies, including completing a LCHA-approved pre-occupancy orientation session if required; 24 CFR § 960.202 & 203 - 6-7.
-Are not already adequately housed in any Authority-owned dwelling unit.
-Applicants who are listed on a current LCHA lease and live in a unit meeting occupancy standards are not qualified for admission.
-LCHA intends to focus the available housing opportunities on families who are not already adequately housed in their affordable housing. - 7-8.
-Owe no money to LCHA or any other Housing Authority in connection with any Federal housing program; - 8-9.
-Have never been evicted from LCHA public housing or terminated from LCHA's Voucher program. - 9-10.
-Do not have a history of misusing or abusing alcohol in any way that interferes with the health, safety, or rights of others, or - a. demonstrate to LCHA's satisfaction that the family member who formerly abused alcohol and no longer abuses or misuses alcohol and: - b. have successfully completed a supervised alcohol rehabilitation program licensed and approved by the State of Illinois. - c. are participating in a supervised alcohol rehabilitation program. - 11.
-Agree not to smoke or use any tobacco products or to permit family and household members, guests and other persons under tenant's control to smoke or use tobacco products anywhere on LCHA property except for designated outdoor smoking areas (if any); - 10.
-12. After 1/1/2024, when applicants are fully certified and about to receive unit offers or when current tenants are recertified every adult family member is required to sign a consent form (HUD 9886) granting the LCHA access to federal databases to check their income history.
+Applicants who are listed on a current LCHA lease and live in a unit meeting occupancy standards are not qualified for admission and therefore will not be processed in the normal course of pulling from the waiting list to fill vacancies.
+LCHA intends to focus the available housing opportunities on families who are not already adequately housed in their affordable housing. - 8-9.
+Owe no money to LCHA or any other Housing Authority in connection with any Federal housing program; - 9-10.
+Have never been evicted from LCHA public housing or terminated from LCHA's Voucher program6. - 40-11.
+Do not have a history of misusing or abusing alcohol in any way that interferes with the health, safety, or rights of others, or - a. demonstrate to LCHA's satisfaction that the family member who formerly abused alcohol and no longer abuses or misuses alcohol and: - have successfully completed a supervised alcohol rehabilitation program licensed and approved by the State of Illinois. - c. are participating in a supervised alcohol rehabilitation program. - 41-12.
+Agree not to smoke or use any tobacco products or to permit family and household members, guests and other persons under tenant's control to smoke or use tobacco products anywhere on LCHA property except for designated outdoor smoking areas (if any); - 42.13.
+After 1/1/2024, Wwhen applicants are fully certified and about to receive unit offers or when current tenants are recertified every adult family member is required to sign a consent form (HUD 9886) granting the LCHA access to federal databases to check their income history.
 This form only needs to be signed once for each adult family member.
-When family members who are minors turn 18, they must sign the consent form.
-When new adult members join the family, they must sign the consent form.
-If any adult family member refuses to sign the consent form as described herein, an applicant family will be denied assistance and a tenant family will have their lease terminated.
+When family members who are minors turn 18, they must sign the consent